-Jenelle Evans’ Mom Barbara Evans Slams MTV For Not Firing Amber Portwood: ‘This Isn’t Fair’
+Jenelle Evans’ Mom, Barbara Evans, Slams MTV For Not Firing Amber Portwood: ‘Why Is This Fair?’

 MTV hasn’t commented on Jenelle’s recent claims, though.

 Jenelle was originally introduced to audiences on her Season 2 episode of 16 and Pregnant.
-On the episode, she gave birth to her oldest son Jace.
+On the episode, she gave birth to her oldest son, Jace.
 However, Jenelle’s mother gained custody of Jace and has had custody of him for several years.
 Barbara also revealed to Radar Online that she and Jenelle each made the same amount of money for appearing on the show.
 Reportedly, Jenelle earned $400,000 for a season of the show before she was let go.